-In Far Cry 6 you'll be fighting in a revolution against the rule of Yara's dictator Antón Castillo who has been in power for 50 years.
+In Far Cry 6 you'll be fighting in a revolution against the rule of Yara's dictator Antón Castillo.
 It appears to be a dangerous time for the country, with the trailer showing government agents with guns and riot shields and civilians with explosives.
 Ubisoft says its writing team spent time in Cuba getting to know the island and meeting former guerrilla revolutionaries that influenced the game's story.

 Ubisoft say that Antón witnessed his own father being executed 50 years ago, part of how he rationalizes his policies and the views that he attempts to pass on to his own son Diego.
 "He believes that not only do the Castillos deserve to be in power, but they're the only ones that are going to be able to see Yara through to becoming a paradise once again."

 Ubisoft haven't said yet how Dani becomes involved with the two Castillos just yet, but Khavari tells Game Informer that "That triangle of characters between Antón, Diego, and Dani is absolutely crucial."

 Past Far Cry games have come with handy map making and mission editing tools, which have long been a neat feature.
 Over in a recent Q&A with Far Cry 6 developers, the team confirmed that Arcade Mode and its map builder aren't coming back for the newest game though.

 “Removing this mode from our plan was a difficult decision, but allowed us to focus our efforts on the main campaign, transporting players into the heart of a modern-day guerrilla revolution,” game director Alexandre Letendre said.